Final season of "Keeping Up with the Kardashians" will air next year, family announces

 "Without 'Keeping Up with The Kardashians,' I wouldn't be where I am today," Kim wrote.
 "This show made us who we are and I will be forever in debt to everyone who played a role in shaping our careers and changing our lives forever."

-The reality show premiered on October 14, 2007, according to Entertainment Tonight, and helped launch the careers, as well as the business empire, of the Kardashian/Jenner family.
+The reality show premiered on October 14, 2007, according to Entertainment Tonight, and helped launch the careers, as well as the business empire, of the Kardashian and Jenner family.
 The success of the show led to 12 spinoff series and numerous pop culture moments as it chronicled the often extravagant daily life of the siblings and their growing families.

 The 19th season of the show will return on September 17.